OFFIS-DAI/mango/readme.md

 [![Test mango-python](https://github.com/OFFIS-DAI/mango/actions/workflows/test-mango.yml/badge.svg)](https://github.com/OFFIS-DAI/mango/actions/workflows/test-mango.yml)

-**Note:** _This project is still in an early development stage.
-We appreciate constructive feedback and suggestions for improvement._

 mango (**m**odul**a**r pytho**n** a**g**ent framew**o**rk) is a python library for multi-agent systems (MAS).
 It is written on top of asyncio and is released under the MIT license.